The Vampire Tapestry: The ancient mind at work

 In the opening chapter of the novel, the narrative follows a woman by the name of Katje de Groot who happens to work at the same college, the Cayslin Center for the Study of Man, where Dr. Weyland is a professor.
 One late night, Katje observes what she fantasizes to be a vampire fleeing from the scene of a feeding session.
 Although she comes to the conclusion that what really happened was nothing more than an anthropologist, Dr. Weyland, leaving the lab with one of his sleep subjects, her imagination begins to run wild.

 When Dr. Weyland gives a public lecture on "The Demonology of Dreams," Katje naturally decides to attend.
 During the lecture, the subject of vampirism gets brought up by the audience.
 From the back of the lecture hall, Katje watches in astonishment as Dr. Weyland provides uncanny insight into how vampires might actually look and behave.
-For example, they might utilize a needle in their tongue to extract blood rather than having the more conspicuous canine fangs (page 37).
+For example, they might utilize a needle in their tongue to extract blood rather than having the more conspicuous canine fangs.

 The next day, Katje compliments Weyland on his lecture.
 He returns the compliment by inviting her to participate in his sleep study.
 Initially, she refuses the offer but eventually reconsiders.
 When she reaches the lab, however, Weyland forces Katje back to his car.
 While trying to escape from Weyland, Katje manages to shoot him twice.
 The chapter ends with Weyland driving off into the distance.

 The land of lost content

 The second chapter begins with a pair of bystanders finding Weyland collapsed at the wheel of his Mercedes-Benz.
 When Weyland refuses the men's offer to alert the authorities, they plot to capitalize on the suspicious nature of his situation.
 After pawning the car, a friend of the bystanders proceeds to tend to Weyland's injuries.
 Weyland's state of medical emergency leads him to rip out an IV and begin drinking the blood coming from the other end.
 This queer activity subsequently leads the men to sell Weyland to a man named Roger.

 Roger holds Weyland captive in the spare room of his Manhattan apartment where he plans to display the vampire as a museum exhibit.
 The situation gets complicated when Roger's nephew Mark, the protagonist of the chapter, empathically befriends Weyland.
 Before long, Roger employs the aid of a satanist by the name of Alan Reese to market Weyland's captivity.
 When Alan's feeding schedule forces Weyland into starvation, Mark intervenes.
-In doing so, Weyland is able to escape the confines of Roger's apartment and bring the chapter to a close.
+In doing so, Weyland is able to escape the confines of Roger's apartment, which brings the chapter to a close.